Self-Directed IRA Expert: Horizon Trust BlogDecember 20, 2022by Horizon Trust10 Pros and Cons of Self-Directed IRA Real Estate

 For example, if you use a loan to purchase property for your SDIRA, the income for your property would be subject to UDFI.
 Unfortunately, if you don’t have the money upfront, you may have to deal with penalties that eat away at profits.

-3. Pro – Control over Your Property Choices
+3. Pro – Control Over Your Property Choices

 Having greater control over your investments is the primary reason for choosing an SDIRA.
 Determining the types of properties you want to invest in gives you complete control over your retirement funds and opens up higher growth potential for your account.